Date: October 30, 2015

 6. The additional work in no way interferes with the performance of regularly assigned duties.

 8. Any materials utilized in the performance of this work must be paid by the hiring department or state agency.
 Employees should not use University tools and equipment unless reimbursement costs are involved and they have the approval of their department heads.
-No other University employees can be utilized to compete this work.

 Additional compensation as defined in this policy is divided into the following categories: (1) ADDITIONAL EMPLOYMENT (SIMILAR DUTIES), (2) ADDITIONAL EMPLOYMENT (DISSIMILAR DUTIES), (3) RELEASE TIME, and (4) SPECIAL EMPLOYMENT.